hackseq/hs18/README.md

 ### Homepage (demo): [Jekyll Theme Windows 95](https://asantos07.github.io/jekyll-theme-windows95/)

-## For a documentation on how to use this theme, see the live demo.
+## For documentation on how to use this theme, see the live demo.

 ### Author: [Ariel Santos](https://github.com/asantos07), forked from [h01000110 (hi)](https://github.com/h01000110)